kayabaNerve/serai/coins/grin/README.md

    (an 8.6 GB data-set, which could be reused across multisigs).
 2) Don't receive to `K`.
 Instead, receive to `K+b`, where `b` is some bucket determinant.
-If we define 16 buckets, we'd have to perform 16 lookups instead of one, yet we can shrink the size of the lookup table by 16 (from 8.6 GB to 537 MB).
+If we define 16 buckets, we'd have to perform 16 lookups instead of one, yet we can shrink the size of the lookup table by a factor of 16 (from 8.6 GB to 537 MB).
 The suggested bucketing algorithm is the bottom bits of the amount, leaving us only to recover the top bytes.

 ## Burns

 At some point, users specify an 'address' to send the underlying GRIN to as they burn their sriGRIN.

-### Serai being Alice (minimally-interactive)

-If, on creation of Serai's own outputs, Serai *pre-selects* its nonce (requiring a DKG, a O(n^2) operation, in order to be robust), then the user can select `fee` and immediately provide `rbG, mbG, sb`.
-This would let Serai execute a robust signing protocol, publish the transaction, and with it, remove interactivity requirements when sending out.

-Unfortunately, this would require being able to lock usage of an input *and* would only let us satisfy one output with an input at a time.
-In order to prevent a backlog from forming, Serai needs to be able to execute outputs in *logarithmic time*.

 ### Serai being Bob

-The next idea would be to define an extended protocol.

 1) Burns would take the role of Alice, providing `raG, maG, indidivual_fee`.
 2) Serai would create `rb` with a DKG.